rrcobb/crafting-interpreters/README.md

 `javac jlox/*.java`
 `java -cp ./ jlox.Lox`

+Note: added jlox-java/rebuild.sh later on, which does this + the code-generation from running tool/GenerateAst.

 3. Do the same thing for C. To get some practice with pointers, define a doubly-linked list of heap-allocated strings.
 Write functions to insert, find, and delete items from it.
 Test them.

 `clox-c/hello.c`